xyrise/gid/README.md

 `gid` is a terminal Git profile manager that acts as an alias for the `git` command.
 Rather than changing local/global Git configuration files, `gid` directly inserts custom Git configurations into each call. `gid` is ideal for users that desire a minimally invasive but convenient way to manage multiple Git identities.

 ## Requirements

-`gid` requires no libraries or other external dependencies other than the CMake build system and a C99 compiler.
+`gid` requires no libraries or external dependencies other than the CMake build system and a C99 compiler.

 ## Building